RHIT-CSSE/csse332/Docs/syllabus.md

 permalink: /syllabus/
 ---

+# Changes!

+There needed to be [changes to this course to move to a fully online format](covid19_revisions.md).

 ### Course Description

 Students learn fundamental concepts of modern operating systems by studying how and why operating systems have evolved.
 Topics include CPU scheduling, process synchronization, memory management, file systems, I/O systems, privacy and security, and performance evaluation.
 Students implement parts of an operating system as a means of exploring the details of some of these topics.

 ### Prerequisite Topics

-It is assumed that students are familiar with the C programming language and are well on their way to being independent programmers (i.e. they have a solid command of the material in CSSE-220 or CSSE-221).
+It is assumed that students are familiar with the C programming language and are well on their way to being independent programmers (i.e. they have a solid command of the material in CSSE-220).
 It is also assumed that students have an understanding of the material covered in CSSE-132 or CSSE-232 including interrupts and exceptions, the relationship between high-level languages and assembly code, and processor resources such as registers.

 ### Textbook